I list my musical goals for 2019, and touch briefly on achievements in 2018.

 2019 is going to be my "year of the guitar".
 I worked through most of Justin Sandercoe's beginner lessons in 2018, and I look forward to starting his intermediate lessons.

 I got my first electric guitar 25 years ago, but until mid 2017 I was only able to play some riffs and butcher one or two solos.
-There had been periods of years where I barely touched my guitar at all.
-Then, about mid 2017 I decided I wanted to really learn to play and contacted a local guitar teacher.
-When he moved countries a few months later I switched to use JustinGuitar.com, near the beginning of 2018.
+There were years where I barely touched my guitar.
+Then, about mid 2017 I decided I wanted to really learn to play and contacted local guitar teacher Miguel Mega.
+He opened my eyes to music theory and inspired me to learn more.
+When he moved countries some months later I switched to use JustinGuitar.com, near the beginning of 2018.

 One of the best things I got from Justin was to learn not only what to practice, but how to practice.
 Having completed most of his beginner course I'm now able to play along to the original recording for 10+ songs well enough to have a lot of fun.